Skip to main content

 2. Insistence on sameness and inflexible adherence to routines: Extreme distress at small changes, difficulties with transitions, rigid thinking patterns, or a need to take the exact same route every day.

 4. Hyper- or hyporeactivity to sensory input: Apparent indifference to pain/temperature, adverse response to specific sounds or textures (like clothing tags), excessive smelling or touching of objects, or visual fascination with lights or movement.
+Read more about sensory processing in autism.

 The "Spectral" Nature & Support Levels